 Hernando is a somewhat small town located in the state of Florida.
 With a population of 8,944 people and three constituent neighborhoods, Hernando is the 210th largest community in Florida.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hernando is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hernando is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hernando who work in sales jobs (15.84%), office and administrative support (11.66%), and maintenance occupations (7.72%).
+There are especially a lot of people living in Hernando who work in sales jobs (17.95%), office and administrative support (11.74%), and food service (11.00%).

-Hernando is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hernando doesn't have a public transportation system that people use for their commute.

-The per capita income in Hernando in 2010 was $17,385, which is lower middle income relative to Florida, and low income relative to the rest of the US.
-This equates to an annual income of $69,540 for a family of four.
+The per capita income in Hernando in 2018 was $22,077, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $88,308 for a family of four.

+Hernando is a somewhat ethnically-diverse town.
 The people who call Hernando home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hernando residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hernando include Irish, English, Italian, and French.
+The greatest number of Hernando residents report their race to be White, followed by Asian.
+Important ancestries of people in Hernando include German, Irish, English, Italian, and French.

 The most common language spoken in Hernando is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Vietnamese and Spanish.